Grunkhead/arcade_game/README.md

 ## Singleplayer or Multiplayer

 We are unable to answer this yet.
-But we want to make it for 2 players.
+We want to make it for 2 players.
 So it is more competitive and fun.

 This game is developed by Steeg Productions